WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 > ☝️ I have a full article on creating datasets that are not tabular datasets
 > using pickle.

+## cross posted to dev

+If you like this article give it some ❤️🦄🏷️ on dev https://dev.to/waylonwalker/incremental-versioned-datasets-in-kedro-3ajn

 ---

 This post was primarily built live on https://twitch.tv/waylonwalker, give me a